ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Why Ladies Should Itcad XetvV
-&#x27;&#x27; :iicrM. .
-It is a groat mistake in female education to-
+is a groat mistake in female education to-
 keep a young lady&#x27;s time and atttntion devoted
 to only fashionable literature of the day.
 If yon
 would qualify her for conversation, you must